DeltadexGame/Launcher/README.md

 #### To-Do
 The following items will be completed in the coming week(s):
 - Start communication with the API for sign-up and login of the users.
-- Download images from CDN for the client to make use of them.
+- Download images of cards from the project's CDN into an assets directory, for the game client to make use of them.

 ## Running/Building